 If you’re applying as a corporation or partnership, you’ll need to supply information on Beneficial Owners, or the individual who owns 25% of the business.
 You’ll also need to provide information on the Authorizing Officer, the individual who can control, manage, or direct the business.
 You’ll find more information on this requirement brought about by a 2016 U.S. Treasury Department's Financial Crimes Enforcement Network rule on the Amazon site.

 Earning Points and Rewards

 This card offers a high rate of return for Amazon.com, Amazon Web Services (AWS), Amazon Business, and Whole Foods Market purchases—a solid 5% back, which is counted as “points.”
 So when Amazon states you get 5% back, you actually receive 5 points for each $1 spent.
 If you spend $10 on an eligible purchase, you earn 50 points, which you can redeem for 50 cents in rewards.
-If you spend $100, you earn 500 points, or $5.
+If you spend $100, you earn 500 points or $5.

 You’ll also receive an unlimited 2% back at U.S. restaurants, U.S. gas stations, and on purchases made with U.S. wireless telephone providers, as well as 1% back on everything else you buy.
 You continue to earn these percentages back until you hit $120,000 in spending, which is earning about $6,000 in 5% purchases.
 After $120,000, you earn 1% back for purchases at eligible Amazon businesses and Whole Foods.
 The other categories remain as is.

-If at some point in the future you’re no longer a Prime member, your earning rate is reduced to 3% on Amazon purchases, 2% at restaurants and gas stations and for wireless telephone services from U.S. providers.
+If at some point in the future you’re no longer a Prime member, your earning rate is reduced to 3% on Amazon purchases and 2% at restaurants, gas stations, and wireless telephone services from U.S. providers.
 You also receive 1% on other purchases.
 The cap of $120,000 is still in place.